deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

    https://deep.earthsystemdatalab.net/conda-store/
 10. You can click on the name of your newly created environment and see its status.
 There are three different statuses: Building, Completed, Failed
-11. In case the build is failed, click on the build number and have a look into the logs, what went wrong.
+11. If you click on the build number you can see the logs.
+This might be useful if the build has failed.
 12. Once the build is completed, you need to refresh your browser window to make it available in the kernel selection.
 Instructions how to change the kernel to your custom environment are provided